lonesome-data/CY3650-Project/README.md

 ### 1. Clone the repository

-To get set up for this live coding session, clone this repository.
 You can do so by executing the following in your terminal:

 ```
 git clone https://github.com/lonesome-data/CY3650-Project